 The most common cause is Ischaemic, which accounts for 85% of cases.

 A mini-stroke, or a Transient Ischaemic Attack, is a related condition where the blood supply to the brain is temporarily restricted.
 A TIA is often a warning sign preceding a stroke and can last from anything between a few minutes to a full twenty-four hours.

 What are the Signs and Symptoms of Stroke?

 Some of the signs and symptoms of a stroke are easy to identify, while there are others that make diagnosis more tricky.
 You may remember a TV advert in 2015 that outlined the four main signs to watch out for.
 These symptoms were summarised using the acronym F.A.S.T<

 F – Face: If one side of someone’s face has fallen or is drooping and their ability to smile is impaired, call an ambulance straight away.

 A – Arms: Ask them to raise their arm and keep them in that raised position.
 If they are unable to keep their arms suspended in the air, they may be experiencing a stroke and you should contact emergency services quickly.

 S – Speech: Difficulty or inability to speak is also an easy-to-identify symptom.
 Their speech may be slurred and they may be unable to understand verbal forms of communication.
 If this occurs, phone 999 immediately.

 T – Time: If you believe that someone is experiencing a stroke, time is of the essence.
-The faster someone is able to seek medical attention, the more chance there is of recovery.
+The faster someone is able to seek medical attention, the more chance there is of stroke recovery.